Low carb keto strawberry shortcake features a sweet, spongy base, topped with delicious layers of sweet strawberries and rich, creamy whipped cream.

-A word about the sweetener in this low carb strawberry shortcake.
 I use stevia glycerite because I feel that it has the most natural taste of all stevia products.
 It almost eliminates the bitter aftertaste typical to stevia.
 But you can use a granulated sweetener if you can’t stand stevia.
 I included suggested conversions below in the recipe card.

 The food processor makes excellent whipped cream

 The food processor makes excellent, thick whipped cream – no elbow grease required.
 But since it’s so efficient, keep an eye on it and try to avoid over-whipping.
 A standard size food processor likely won’t work here though, since the amount of cream is so small.
 If you don’t have a mini food processor, use a handheld electric mixer.

 Speaking of whipped cream, sometimes I make this recipe with chocolate whipped cream.
 It’s surprisingly good.